ACGaming/UniversalTweaks/README.md

 * Piston Progress: Properly saves the last state of pistons to tags
 * Skeleton Aim: Fixes skeletons not looking at their targets when strafing
 * Tile Entity Update Order: Keeps the order of tile entities on chunk load
-* Villager Mantle Fix: Returns missing hoods to villager mantles
+* Villager Mantle: Returns missing hoods to villager mantles

 **Tweaks:**